VerkehrsbetriebeZuerich/ogd_examples_python/README.md

 **Input**

-In order to perform the example analysis you need to download a .csv-file containing travel time as well as two matching tables from the [Open Data Portal](https://data.stadt-zuerich.ch/dataset/vbz_fahrgastzahlen_ogd).
-You'll also find additional descriptions there (only German at the moment)
+In order to perform the example analysis you need to download a .csv-file containing travel time as well as two matching tables from the [Open Data Portal](https://data.stadt-zuerich.ch/dataset/vbz_fahrzeiten_ogd_2020).
+You'll also find additional descriptions there (in German only).

-- **[Fahrzeiten_SOLL_IST_20200809_20200815.csv](https://data.stadt-zuerich.ch/dataset/vbz_fahrzeiten_ogd/resource/3029ec17-efea-44aa-9995-b8f10739aef2)**: Main table, contains actual travel time raw data (each file contains one week of data).
+- **Fahrzeiten_SOLL_IST_YYYYMMDD_YYYYMMDD.csv**: Main table, contains actual travel time raw data (each file contains one week of data).

-- **[Haltepunkt.csv](https://data.stadt-zuerich.ch/dataset/vbz_fahrzeiten_ogd/resource/7b6a666e-2df8-4846-b63c-b30ab5265111)**: Matching table, contains information about the GPS position of each stop point.
+- **Haltepunkt.csv**: Matching table, contains information about the GPS position of each stop point.

-- **[Haltestelle.csv](https://data.stadt-zuerich.ch/dataset/vbz_fahrzeiten_ogd/resource/7bb0405f-c009-498a-bc7c-d42bf7664e5f)**: Matching table, contains information about the full stop names.
+- **Haltestelle.csv**: Matching table, contains information about the full stop names.

 **Output**